AikidoSec/firewall-node/docs/prototype-pollution.md

 This might break your application or result in strange errors if you are using libraries that rely on changing the prototype of built-in objects after your application has started.
 We recommend testing your application thoroughly after calling `preventPrototypePollution`.

+You should enable this on your staging environment for a considerable amount of time before enabling it on your production environment (e.g. one week).

 ## Incompatible packages

 Some packages may not work properly when `preventPrototypePollution` is called, these are some of the known packages: